Summary

 Avoid religious symbols unless they're directly relevant to your business.
 What seems neutral in one culture might offend in another.
 Stick to business-focused imagery that supports your message.

-Hand gestures and body language in photos can cause problems.
+Hand gestures and body language in photos can create problems.
 A thumbs-up might mean approval in America but be offensive elsewhere.
 Use simple icons and symbols that focus on objects rather than people when possible.

 Safe Symbol Systems for Global Use

 The best international visual business plans use geometric shapes like circles, squares, and triangles.
 These shapes mean the same thing everywhere and help organize information clearly.
+Why complicate things when simple shapes work so well?

 Real-World Example: Adapting a Tech Startup's Visual Business Plan